 For more information contact the CAA Flight Operations Department on 01293 573 517 or UAVenquiries@caa.co.uk.

 The drone operator is responsible for obtaining permission to fly within any restricted airspace in London.
-Restricted areas include Hyde Park (EG R157), City of London (EG R158) and Isle of Dogs (EG R159).
-Restricted areas are marked on aviation charts and listed in the UK Aeronautical Information Package (UK AIP).
+Sites with restrictions include areas around aerodromes and locations including Government and Security buildings.
+In London this will include areas around City airport and Heathrow airport, RAF sites, Isle of Dogs / Canary Wharf, the City of London and much of Westminster.
+Restricted areas are marked on aviation charts and listed in the NATS website (National Air Traffic Services).

 Flight within these areas is restricted for all types of aircraft, whether manned or unmanned.
-To obtain permission the drone operator must apply for Enhanced Non-Standard Flight clearance via the NATS website, using the procedures detailed at point ENR 1.1-18 in the UK AIP.
+To obtain permission the drone operator must apply for Enhanced Non-Standard Flight clearance via the NATS website.

 This clearance is also mandatory for all flights below 1400 feet above sea level.